bharathr98/bharathr98/README.md

 ### Hi, I'm Bharath 👋

-I am a PhD student working on the conformal bootstrap at the University of Geneva.
+I am a PhD student at the University of Geneva.
+I currently work on applying numerical methods to the conformal bootstrap.

 I have a broad interest in high-energy physics and related areas.
 Currently, my focus mostly revolves around the numerical bootstrap program for systems with boundaries.
 I have occasionally dabbled in the stringy aspects of AdS/CFT, and even extensions to flat space holography.